 At Pure Storage, we know fast analytics and agile data are key to our customers’ success.
 The most ambitious innovators need data that moves as fast as they do, and numerous use cases in high-powered computing and automation demonstrate the incredible potential for this tech when data can keep up.
 These fast-paced innovators include the Mercedes-AMG Petronas F1 team, who use FlashArray™ and FlashBlade® technology to power trackside analytics.

-Keep an eye out for some intense overtaking this season, and learn more about how the Mercedes-AMG Petronas F1 team wins with instinct driven by data.
+Keep an eye out for the overtaking action this season, and learn more about how the Mercedes-AMG Petronas F1 team wins with instinct driven by data.